wazuh/wazuh-documentation/source/user-manual/capabilities/agentless-monitoring/agentless-configuration.rst

          # apt install -y expect

-To view configuration options for agentless monitoring, refer to the `supported attributes`_ section.
+To view configuration options for agentless monitoring, refer to the `supported attributes`_ section below.

 Supported attributes
 --------------------